awsdocs/amazon-redshift-developer-guide/doc_source/edit-datashare-console.md

 1. Choose the datashare you want to edit, then choose **Edit**\.
 The datashare details page appears\.

 1. Make any changes in the **Datashare objects** or **Data consumers** section\.
+**Note**
+If you chose to publish your datashare to the AWS Glue Data Catalog, you can't edit the configuration to publish the datashare to other Amazon Redshift accounts\.

 1. Choose **Save changes**\.